google-ai-edge/mediapipe/README.md

 We welcome contributions.
 Please follow these [guidelines](https://github.com/google/mediapipe/blob/master/CONTRIBUTING.md).

 We use GitHub issues for tracking requests and bugs.
-Please post questions to the MediaPipe Stack Overflow with a `mediapipe` tag.
+Please post questions on Stack Overflow with the [`mediapipe` tag](https://stackoverflow.com/questions/tagged/mediapipe).

 ## Resources